AlexJarvis1210/Minesweeper-AI-Plug-and-Play-Data-Structures-and-Algorithms/README.md

 ### 📚 Acknowledgements

 This project was inspired by coursework from Harvard's CS50AI program.
 While the initial idea stemmed from the course, the codebase has been extensively expanded and rewritten to provide a more versatile and educational tool.
-The original code that passed CS50 tests is available in the v1.0 branch.

 ### 📜 License